easytarget/MQ-Pro-IO/GPIO-examples.md

 ## PWM
 **working**, There are eight PWM timers available and GPIO pins can be mapped to these in a custom device tree
+- *Note: `lgpio` provides a software (bit-bang) PWM solution that can be used on any free pin, and does not need a device tree modification.
+This may be a better solution for many projects.*

-- The available mappings are somewhat limited, see the diagram in the main README to determine which pins on the GPIO connector can be used.
+The available hardware PWM mappings are somewhat limited, see the diagram in the main README to determine which pins on the GPIO connector can be used.
 - The example below uses (legacy) `/sys/class` control, which in turn needs root access.
 PWM control from userland seems like a WIP for linux at present.
-- I have not (yet) investigated using this via `lgpio` in Python.

 The following needs to be run as root.
 It uses `pwm2` (the `lora` example device tree attaches this to pin 31 on the GPIO connector).